jfc37/reusable-parts/docs/previous-issues.md

 Copy built folder from `dist` and copy to `node_modules`, renaming to `fuse` Add path reference in main library's tsconfig.lib.json `"paths": { "@reusable-parts/fuse": ["node_modules/@reusable-parts/fuse"] },`

+## Scrolling of child not appearing / child height exceeding parent height

+### Solution

+Add style `height: 100%; max-height: 100%; min-height: 100%;` to a bunch of elements...